Hellseher/cix/README.md

 ## Intro ##
 Aim of this repo to collect short examples of command usage, to be helpful for *nix beginners and interesting place for advanced users.
+All information containing here can be reach in man pages.
+Man pages have the common sections.

+1. General commands
+2. Systems calls
+3. C library functions
+4. Special files
+5. File formats and conventions
+6. Games and Screen savers
+7. Miscellanea
+8. System administration commands and daemons

 ## Index ##
 *   __Utillities__